director, writer, producer

 director, editor, director of photography

-Milton focuses in exploring the borders between fiction and documentaries to explore the cinematic intersections of ethnographic research and sensorial experiences.
+Milton explores the borders between fiction and documentaries through the cinematic intersections of ethnographic research and sensorial experiences.
 Milton earned his BA from Colby College in Anthropology and studied film production at the Film and Television Academy of Performing Arts (FAMU) in Prague.
+He’s currently doing a Documentary Media MFA at Northwestern University.
 He's directed several short documentaries in Brazil, Nicaragua, and Kenya and is committed to engage in multiple platforms that strive for social justice.

 Community Outreach Director and Facilitator